pdeolankar/Chatbot-engine/README.md

 ```
 Open in browser: localhost:9001 or YOUR_IP_ADDRESS:9001

+Note:
-NOTE: Since speech-to-text feature is implemented using webkitspeechrecognition api the app would work fully in Google chrome only(as of now).
+Since speech-to-text feature is implemented using webkitspeechrecognition api the app would work fully in Google chrome only(as of now).